neogeographica/singleplayer_scripts/desktop_integration/README.md

 If you installed an icon for the x-quake type, then any ".quake" shortcut file should display that icon.

 "Quake" should appear in your desktop applications launcher, in the "Games" category.
-You should be able to launch it and Quake will start up normally.
+You should be able to launch it from that UI and Quake will start up normally.

 If that all works so far, you can try out the various right-click and double-click behaviors described in the usage notes above, for the filetypes and applications that you decided to install.